onelogin/terraform-provider-onelogin/docs/resources/onelogin_policies.md

 * `ip_addr_restriction` - (Optional, String) Newline-separated list of allowed IP addresses or CIDR ranges.
 Applies to both kinds.
 * `ignore_xff` - (Optional, Boolean) Ignore the X-Forwarded-For header when matching ip_addr_restriction.
 Applies to both kinds.
+* `ip_addresses` - (Optional, Set of String) MFA IP bypass list: the addresses from which MFA is not required ("OTP bypassed for the following IP addresses" in the admin UI).
+Each entry is an IPv4 address (`10.0.0.1`) or an ascending range (`10.0.0.1-10.0.0.9`); CIDR notation is not accepted.
+  Setting it replaces the whole list, and `[]` clears it.
+Applies to both kinds.

 ### Device trust